 We live in an “every man for himself” society at a time when we would fare better recognizing the benefits of being “all in it together.”
-Social solidarity has a lot to say for it when it comes to our health and financial security.
+Social solidarity has a lot to say for itself when it comes to our health and financial security.
 At the policy level, there’s no better testament to the value of social solidarity than Medicare and Social Security.
-And, at the personal level, there’s mounting evidence that we improve our health when we have a buddy.
+And, at the personal level, there’s mounting evidence that we improve our health when we have buddies, including casual acquaintances.

-The data suggest that having a health care buddy improves your health and extends your life.
-A buddy can provide mental, physical, emotional, social and psychological support that many older adults, particularly those living alone, are lacking.
+The data suggest that having health care buddies improves your health and extends your life.
+Buddies can provide mental, physical, emotional, social and psychological support that many older adults, particularly those living alone, are lacking.
 People with few or no social relationships are as likely to experience an early death as people who smoke.
 And, they are more likely to die prematurely than people who do not exercise or who are overweight.

-People with multiple chronic conditions–about three out of four older adults–especially need a health care buddy to coordinate their care.
-The health care buddy can be anyone you trust to help ensure your health care needs are met.
-And you can have multiple buddies.
+It’s also great for your health to have one or more close buddies who can be your partner when you need medical care.
+Close family members and friends can help you navigate your health care options and coordinate your care.
+People with multiple chronic conditions–about three out of four older adults–especially benefit from a health care buddy to help coordinate their care.
+Your health care buddy can be anyone you trust to help ensure your health care needs are met.

 Similarly, it’s important to have a buddy to go with you to the hospital, even if your buddy is not a family member.
 Your buddy can make sure you are well cared for, both while you’re in hospital and when you leave the hospital.
 A buddy also can help prevent or reduce the chance of medical mistakes and delirium when you’re moving from one care facility to another.